Serving

 5. Mix Coconut Cream into the paste until it is all even.

-8. Stir in drained Potatoes and Tofu mix until coated with paste, the stir in all Remaining items.
+2. Stir in drained Potatoes and Tofu mix until coated with paste, then stir in Finish mix.
 Simmer slowly, covered, stirring often until Potatoes are tender, about 1/2 hour.
 Check liquid now and then to make sure it doesn't dry out.

 NOTES: